Entry Fee is $1,500 per boat. A late fee of $250.00 will be applied after May 1st.

 This is a separate entry.
 The Optional Entry is not required to compete for Tournament Awards.
 Participants may pay an Optional Entry fee in one or more of the following:

 Payout amounts will be the total amount of the monies received, less 10% deducted for administration fees with the remaining 90% to be awarded.
-King, King Aggregate, Wahoo, and Cobia will pay 1st, 2nd, and 3rd with a 50%, 30%, 20% split.
-In the event of limited participation in any category listed above, the payouts will be modified as follows: One team entered will be refunded in full, 2-5 teams will be winner-take-all, 6-9 times will be 60/40 split and 10 or more teams will bee the standard 50/30/20 split.
-Participants can pay an Optional Betting Fee via credit card, cashier’s or business check Mae payable to King Master.
-In the event that no qualifying fish are weighed by an Optional Entry participant in a give Division eligible for an Optional Award, 90% of Optional Entry Fees collected for that division are returned to the participant(s) who paid Optional Entry Fees for that division.
+King, 2 King Aggregate, 3 King Aggregate, Wahoo, and Cobia will pay 1st, 2nd, and 3rd with a 50%, 30%, 20% split.
+In the event of limited participation in any category listed above, the payouts will be modified as follows: One team entered will be refunded in full, 2-5 teams will be winner-take-all, 6-9 teams will be 60/40 split and 10 or more teams will bee the standard 50/30/20 split.

 Payment for Cash Awards

 Prior to fishing, each tournament boat must designate a representative payee to receive payment for all cash awards.
 Payment of cash awards is by check.
 A single check will be written to the boat’s representative payee for the combined total of tournament cash awards and optional cash awards.
-Checks will be written after the Awards Ceremony on Sunday.
 King Master accepts no responsibility for the division of any cash awards between team members.

 Weather: Tournament Delay or Cancellation

-In the event the tournament committee feels in their best judgement fishing is unsafe due to severe weather, high seas, or any cause beyond the control of the Gulf Coast Masters, the tournament may be cancelled or delayed.
+In the event the tournament committee feels in their best judgement fishing is unsafe due to severe weather, high seas, or any cause beyond the control of the King Master, the tournament may be cancelled or delayed.
 If delayed, a new start time or date will be announced should weather conditions improve.
 If cancelled, entry fees will be rolled over to the following year in their entirety.
-If one day is fished, the tournament goes on.
-Entrants shall have no claim against the Gulf Coast Masters for return of paid entry fees.
-All teams and participants should make their decision to fish based solely on their own judgment.
+All teams and participants should make their decision to fish based solely on their own judgement.
 Fish at your own risk.
+One day of fishing constitutes a complete tournament.
+Entrants shall have no claim against the King Master for return of paid entry fees.

-Release, team placement is determined by the first team to reach the highest total points as verified by the boats GPS time.
-For fish weighed in, any category of fish brought to the scales, placement is determined by the order of Weigh-in at scales.
-The recorded time of weigh-in determines placement.
-In case of a tie for Top Lady Angler or Top Junior Angler on points, placement is determined first by the heaviest fish and then by the first angler to reach the highest total points as verified by the boat’s GPS time.
-If it comes down to weighed fish only to determine the tie breaker, placement will be determined by the recorded weigh-in time at the scales.
+For any category of fish brought to the scales, placement is determined by recorded weight and time of the fish.
+In case of a tie for Top Lady Angler or Top Junior Angler on points, placement is determined by the first angler to reach the points based on recorded time.

 It is understood that all participants in the King Master enter at their own risk, and that the officers, committee members, sponsors, directors, tournament venue and all persons connected directly or indirectly with the operation of said tournament, shall be exempt from any liability for libel, slander, loss, damage, negligence, harm, injury or death suffered by any participant, entrant, anglers, his/her companions, boat captains, mates, crew members, vessels and equipment with may occur during or in conjunction with the tournament.
 By tournament entry, the captain consents that the King Master may just without payment or restriction, any photographs in which he/she or any of their crew may appear for any purpose whatsoever; including, but not limited to resale, advertising, commercial or promotional material.
 The captain and his crew further release the King Master, officers and directors, and all persons from injury, loss or damage which may result.